Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Acknowledgments

 To accommodate real-world pretraining data that mostly contains more than two domains, we extend our investigation into multiple domains.
 For simplicity and the ease of visual aids, we start with the case of three domains.

 \paragraph{Setups} We train on the mixtures of GitHub, Pile-CC, and Books3 subset from the Pile for a total of 30B tokens and evaluate the model on the three domains, respectively.
-For specific mixtures, we grid search from $\{0,0.125,0.25,\dots,0.875,1\}^3$ and retain valid ones in which three proportions sum up to 1 and do not use up all tokens in any of the domains\footnote{The GitHub and Books3 subset in the Pile do not contain as many as 30B tokens after deduplication.}, which results in 32 mixtures in total.
+For specific mixtures, we grid search from $\{0,0.125,0.25,\dots,0.875,1\}^3$ and retain valid ones in which three proportions sum up to 1 and do not use up all tokens in any of the domains, which results in 32 mixtures in total.

 We utilize the losses on these experimented mixtures to identify the function forms between losses and mixture proportions through conjecture and then verification.
-In specific, we base our conjecture of possible forms on the following two principles. \begin{itemize}[leftmargin=20pt] \item \textbf{\textit{Compatibility.}} The form can reduce to Eqn.~\ref{eqn: two domain mix law} if the number of domains $M=2$. \item \textbf{\textit{Symmetry.}} Any exchanging of variables should not change the functional form. \end{itemize} The second principle stems from the intuition to avoid introducing any domain-specific bias.
-Together, the two principles lead to candidate functions that replicate the exponential term in Eqn.~\ref{eqn: two domain mix law} for each training domain and combine them through operations that adhere to commutative law.
+In specific, we base our conjecture of possible forms on the following two principles. \begin{itemize}[leftmargin=20pt, parsep=1pt,partopsep=-3pt,topsep=-1.5pt] \item \textbf{\textit{Compatibility.}} The form can reduce to Eqn.~\ref{eqn: two domain mix law} if the number of domains $M=2$. \item \textbf{\textit{Symmetry.}} Any exchanging of variables should not change the functional form as we should not incorporate any domain-specific bias. \end{itemize} Together, the two principles lead to candidate functions that replicate the exponential term in Eqn.~\ref{eqn: two domain mix law} for each training domain and combine them through operations that adhere to commutative law.

 According to the two principles, we experiment with the following candidate functions:

 We summarize their fitting errors on three target domains in Tab.~\ref{tab: multi-mix}.

 \paragraph{Findings} The results in Tab.~\ref{tab: multi-mix} suggests both M1 and M4 gives reliable predictions while M4 has fewer coefficients.
 Therefore we adopt M4